Xmas Exam 2011There

 explain words or a phrases that you studied this year.

-the usefulness of one of the sources.
+the usefulness of it.
 Usefulness means,

 how useful the source is as evidence about a particular